University Writing Center

 Friday: 9:00 a.m. - 1:00 p.m. (in-person and virtual)

-The University Writing Center's mission is to provide high-quality writing service to the N.C.
-A&T community through in-person and online strategies such as consultations, presentations, and workshops.
-The University Writing Center is dedicated to supporting writers in their effort to become confident, proficient academic and professional writers and fostering a community of critical writers and critical thinkers in accordance with the University’s mission to engage “high-achieving scholars” in life-changing pedagogical practices.
+The University Writing Center's mission is to provide high-quality writing service to all N.C.
+A&T State University students through in-person and online strategies such as consultations, presentations, and workshops.
+The University Writing Center is dedicated to supporting writers in their efforts to become confident, proficient academic and professional writers and to fostering a community of critical writers and critical thinkers in accordance with the University’s mission to engage “high-achieving scholars” in life-changing pedagogical practices.
 Hence, our motto is "Writers Transform Writers!"

-We believe writing is a way of learning; hence, we promote writing as a recursive process and a product.
-We assist writers at any stage of their writing process (prewriting, researching, drafting, revising, and publishing).
+We believe writing is a way of learning, so we promote writing as a recursive process and a product.
+We assist writers at any stage of their writing process (reading, prewriting, drafting, researching, revising, and publishing) even if they use generative AI and with any course assignment or extracurricular project such as personal statements, cover letters, and resumes.

 Equally important, we apply evidence-based practices such as

-• teaching computer literacy (functional, critical, and rhetorical), and
+- teaching technology literacy (functional, critical, and rhetorical), and

-Writing consultants participate in ongoing training and professional development, and they possess a deep commitment to help their peers learn how to improve their writing skills.
+Writing consultants participate in ongoing training and professional development, and they possess a deep commitment to help their peers learn how to improve their writing and critical thinking skills.

 A309 General Classroom Building (adjacent to Crosby Hall and Craig Hall)